 DNA testing uses chemicals to separate strands of DNA and reveal the unique parts of your genome.
 The results show up as a pattern of stripes that can then be matched against other samples for similarity.

 To get your DNA analyzed, you would have to provide a sample of cells from your body.
 This can come from your sweat, saliva, blood, or other body fluids.

-Swabs from inside your mouth, your skin or roots of your hair can come handy too.
+Swabs from inside your mouth, your skin, or the roots of your hair can come in handy too.
 Blood is usually the best choice.